opencog/atomese-simd/Design.md

   composability and flow and how they might get solved.
 These remain as major TODO issues.
 * [Design-D](./Design-D.md) catalogs some minor design issues, all solved.
+* [Design-E](./Design-E.md) recaps the main design goals that remain unimplemented.
+Next step should be `PlusLink` and `TimesLink` running on the GPU.

 Structuralism Overview
 ----------------------